Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 The wrapper module also offers a pip-based command to build upon the Cray Python modules already present on the system

-The final tool is [**`cotainr`**](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/c/cotainr/), a tool developed by DeIC, the Danish partner in the LUMI consortium.
-It is another tool to pack a Conda installation into a container, but it does so in a more container-like way (so no wrapper scripts).
-Just as `lumi-container-wrapper`, it runs entirely in user space and doesn't need any special rights.
-(For the container specialists: It is based on the container sandbox idea to build containers in user space.)

 ### Pre-built AI containers